zawadimario/mysql-crud-api/README.md

 This is a simple Go crud that creates/updates/deletes/list albums from a MySQL Database that contain the Album name and ID, Artist Name and Price.

 ## Deploy MySQL DB
-Ensure you have a kubernetes cluster running.
-Deploy Mysql to an existing repository or just to default namespace.
+Ensure you have a Kubernetes cluster running.
+Deploy Mysql to an existing repository or just to the default namespace.

 From the root directory run the following command
 ```